My Vegan Foodie guide to Budapest, Hungary

 sao budapest

 This is a real gem located in District VII (the Jewish Quarter which I highly recommend).
 They serve delicious vietnamese food.
 The food is fresh and the staff is very friendly.
 They will help you identify what is vegan on the menu.
 We went back there for a second evening.
-Since the food is lovely and the setting is super romantic and cozy.
+Since the food is lovely and the setting is super romantic and cosy.

 Located: